 Typical symbolism in Moroccan rug

-Berber rugs are a form of story telling in Morocco.
+Berber rugs are a form of storytelling in Morocco.
 Each is designed to protect the human spirit and shelter the body from the elements.
-The colors of Berber tell a tale as well, with red symbolizing strength and protection, blue indicating wisdom, yellow representing eternity and green symbolizing peace.
+The colours of Berber tell a tale as well, with red symbolizing strength and protection, blue indicating wisdom, yellow representing eternity and green symbolizing peace.

-A rectangle filled with a checkered pattern of light and dark, a symbol of fertility.
+A rectangle filled with a chequered pattern of light and dark, a symbol of fertility.
 As we see in this picture.

 Concentric diamond pattern that symbolizes protection against the evil eye.
-The cross in its center deflects evil in four directions.
+A cross in the center or arrows at the edge deflects evil in four directions.

-An ornate diamond design featuring small diamonds on top and bottom, the frog represents fertility and magical rites.
+An ornate diamond design featuring small diamonds on top (head) and bottom (tail) with two legs coming out on either side, the frog represents fertility and magical rites.

-This X shape is a symbol of metal workers and offers respect to metal to ward it off.
+This X shape is a symbol of metal workers and offers respect to metal to ward off Djorn.
+You can often see a series of cross shapes joined together to make a geometric pattern which also includes lozenges.

 Snake and Fish Skeletons

-Resembles a hashtag or tic-tac-toe board, a symbol of protection.
+The finger Resembles a hashtag or tic-tac-toe board and is a symbol of protection.

-As you can see, the symbols, motifs and arrangements of Moroccan rugs can weave a rich tapestry of stories and the long-ago dreams of women who made them.
+As you can see, the symbols, motifs and arrangements of Moroccan rugs can weave a rich tapestry of the messages and desires of the women who made them.
 This combined with the durability, quality and uniqueness of each rug means that it will continue to add value to your home for many years.

 Moroccan rug offers style and history, making them such an incredible design asset in any space.
 They are versatile and you have so many different options that you can choose from.
 If you are looking for an amazing selection of Moroccan rugs, you can find so many options by visiting our website: click here .
 Feel free to browse around and admire the stunning craftsmanship that goes into each rug.